MultiSafepay/docs/content/payment-methods/banks/direct-debit/how-does-direct-debit-work.md

 * As a collection payment method, Direct Debit has a different payment flow and the setting of days or seconds active will have no influence.

-Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page.<br>
+Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page.

-* Payments done through Direct Debit are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/)
+* Payments done through Direct Debit are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/).